-BC Housing, in partnership with the City of Parksville and Island Crisis Care Society, is building 52 homes with supports at 222 Corfield Street South.
+BC Housing, in partnership with the City of Parksville and Island Crisis Care Society, has built 52 new homes with supports at 222 Corfield Street South.

 Process & Engagement